Bhuvanashri2364-KB/sales-performance-analysis/README.md

 ## Conclusion
 Business profitability is not driven by sales alone.
 Discount strategy plays a major role, especially in underperforming categories like Furniture.

+## Key Learnings

+* Sales growth does not always translate to profitability
+* Discount strategies must be optimized to protect margins
+* Data visualization plays a crucial role in uncovering business insights
+* End-to-end analytics involves data cleaning, analysis, and storytelling